Mbareck21/google_data_analyst_capstone_2023/README.md

 (July) and drop in winter (December).
 These trends can be useful for understanding the seasonality of bike usage and planning accordingly.

-Saving the cleaned dat into a CSV file:
+Saving the cleaned data into a CSV file:
 ```r
 write.csv(all_trips_v2, file = '~/github.io/data/cleaned_data.csv')
 ```